calebuharrison/CrystGLFW-Guides/deep-dive/window.md

 current_window = CrystGLFW::Window.current
 current_window # => CrystGLFW::Window
 ```
-If there is no current context, then a `CrystGLFW::Error::NoCurrentContext` is raised.
+If there is no current context, then an exception is raised by  `Error::NoCurrentContext`.

 `current` must be called from within a [`run`](/the-run-block.md) block definition.